dsainz3/gate-hub/README.md

 - **Networking & System:** Deco mesh insight, supervisor health, backup status.
 - **Weather:** AccuWeather + Wunderground summaries, forecasts, and warnings.
 - **Kiosk:** wall-mounted interface that exposes lighting, automations, humidor, and sprinkler controls with stock tile/button cards.
+- **Support · Test Resources:** validation board that exercises custom Lovelace resources and now includes a Plex · Theater lab with live Fire TV controls and the HA Media Browser.

 Each dashboard is defined under `dashboards/` and registered in `configuration.yaml` for deterministic UI state.